Market Analysts see CVS Health Corporation [CVS] falling to $100. Time to buy?

-CVS Health Corporation [NYSE: CVS] stock went on a downward path that fall over -1.08% on Tuesday, amounting to a one-week price decrease of less than -2.50%.
+CVS Health Corporation [NYSE: CVS] traded at a low on 02/27/23, posting a -1.08 loss after which it closed the day’ session at $84.84.
 The company report on February 8, 2023 that CVS HEALTH REPORTS STRONG FOURTH QUARTER AND FULL-YEAR 2022 RESULTS.

 Will You Miss Out On This Growth Stock Boom?